U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 As prescribed by FLPMA, BLM prepares land use plans that identify goals and objectives for the management of public lands, and allocate certain kinds of uses.

-Examples of land use allocations within the Hollister Field Office include:
+Examples of land use allocations within the Central Coast Field Office include:

 Resource Management Plans